MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/api-reference/v1.0/dynamics_subscriptions.md

 }
 ```

 *Created*, *updated*, and *deleted* identifies the state change for the entity.
-By *collection* [!INCLUDE[d365fin_long_md](../includes/d365fin_long_md.md)] sends a notification that many records have been created or changed.
+By *collection* [!INCLUDE[prod_short](../../includes/prod_short.md)] sends a notification that many records have been created or changed.
 A filter is applied to the resource, enabling the subscriber to request all entities satisfying the filter.

 Notifications are not sent immediately when the record changes.
-By delaying notifications, [!INCLUDE[d365fin_long_md](../includes/d365fin_long_md.md)] can ensure that only one notification is sent, even though the entity might have changed several times within a few seconds.
+By delaying notifications, [!INCLUDE[prod_short](../../includes/prod_short.md)] can ensure that only one notification is sent, even though the entity might have changed several times within a few seconds.

 > [!NOTE]
-> If [!INCLUDE[d365fin_long_md](../includes/d365fin_long_md.md)] cannot reach the subscriber, several retries will be attempted over the next 36 hours.
+> If [!INCLUDE[prod_short](../../includes/prod_short.md)] cannot reach the subscriber, several retries will be attempted over the next 36 hours.
 The subscriber must respond with following error codes: `408 - Request Timeout`, `429 - Too Many Requests or any error in 500-599 range (5xx)`.
 If subscriber responds with any other code than listed, no retries will be attempted and the subscription will be deleted.

 ## Unsubscribing
 To remove a subscription, execute a [delete request](api/dynamics_subscription_delete.md).

 ## Supported entities
-To get a list of webhook supported entitites, the following request can be issued.
+To get a list of webhook supported entities, the following request can be issued.
 The $filter parameter ensures that only v1.0 APIs are returned.
 Filter can be removed or changed.

 ```json
 GET https://{businesscentralPrefix}/api/microsoft/runtime/beta/companies({{companyId}})/webhookSupportedResources?$filter=resource eq 'v1.0*'